-VR-12 is an established outcome measure supported by widespread use and much legacy data behind it.
-Another similar reporting tool, the Patient Reported Outcomes Measurement Information System (PROMIS), which is relatively new, is similar in scope to VR-12.
+VR-12 is an established outcome measure supported by its widespread use and the legacy data behind it.
+Another similar reporting tool, the Patient-Reported Outcomes Measurement Information System (PROMIS), which is relatively new, is similar in scope to VR-12.
 Early results indicate that scores from the VR-12 outcome tool can be converted to PROMIS 10 scores.

 VR-12 is a popular and widely used global health reporting tool.
 The short questionnaire does a good job of capturing a patient’s physical and emotional health status.
 Paired with the VR-36, both VR-12 and VR-36 have been administered more than 7 million times over 15 years.
 The short form is also represented in more than 150 published articles.

 Another advantage of VR-12 is the link it shares with PROMIS.
-A study carried out by Schalet et al. in 2015 found substantial overlap between both outcome too , and concluded that VR-12 scores can also be expressed on the PROMIS metric to help facilitate the evaluation of treatment.
+A study carried out by Schalet et al. in 2015 found substantial overlap between both outcomes too, and concluded that VR-12 scores can also be expressed on the PROMIS metric to help facilitate the evaluation of treatment.